Julie Sedivy is a hybrid academic and writer who is obsessed with language in all its facets.

 On her way to a conventional writing career she was sidelined by taking a linguistics course, which introduced her to the scientific study of language.
 This proved too much to resist.
 She went on to earn a Ph.D. in linguistics from the University of Rochester, where she was involved in pioneering research using eye movements to study spoken language comprehension.
 She subsequently joined the faculty at Brown University for twelve years, and has published more than thirty scientific articles on language and the mind.

-She is an adjunct associate professor at the University of Calgary, where she is affiliated with the department of Psychology and the School of Languages, Linguistics, Literatures, and Cultures.
+She is an adjunct associate professor at the University of Calgary, where she is affiliated with the School of Languages, Linguistics, Literatures, and Cultures.
 She is the author of the popular undergraduate textbook Language in Mind: An Introduction to Psycholinguistics in which she links psycholinguistic research to beatboxing, legal investigations, scenes from Mad Men, and other ordinary and extraordinary uses of language.
-The second edition of this textbook will be released in January, 2020 and in a few short years, she will be chained to her desk once more to turn out a third edition.
+The second edition of this textbook was released in January, 2020 and in a few short years, she will be chained to her desk once more to turn out a third edition.

 Veering off into purely literary terrain, Julie is the co-editor (with Rona Altrows) of the recent book Waiting: An Anthology of Essays, in which writers explore how we are revealed and shaped by what happens in those inevitable periods of suspended time.
-She is currently working on a book about language loss and reclamation, to be published by Harvard University Press.
+She is currently working on a book of lyrical essays to be published by Farrar, Straus & Giroux.
 In her spare time, she conducts language experiments with poetry.